Table of contents

 Read-only file system

-Another security best practice for Kubernetes is to require containers to run with a read-only file system.
+Another kubernetes security best practice is to require containers to run with a read-only file system.
+This measure, paired with docker image security, helps enforce immutability and reduces the surface area for attacks.
 This is useful because it helps to enforce an immutable infrastructure strategy, since a container whose file system can’t be changed will have to be replaced in order to make changes.
 This mitigates some of the risks of malicious processes storing or manipulating data inside a container.

 You can enforce a read-only file system policy with this Kubernetes pod security configuration: